Bhaag Beanie Bhaag: Production

 The show is created by Neel Shah and Ravi Patel.
 It is directed by Abi Varghese, Debbie Rao and Ishaan Nair and produced by Shivani Saran, Ruben Fleischer, David Bernad and Seher Aly Latif.
 The show was earlier titled as Messy and is set in Mumbai.

 According to Swara Bhasker, "The show is not just about comedy.
 It's about the journey of self-discovery of a girl who has imbibed the values that Indian society gives to girl children — which is to be obedient, to always listen to your parents and elders, and to place other people’s emotions over your own.
 It's a story that most girls, and especially girls from South Asia, can relate to.
 At same time, the parents are not villains.
 They are just normal people dealing with their own conditioning.
 It makes you hopeful that even if your parents don’t understand you today, maybe someday they will."
 She also revealed that she was "terrified of the standup portions".

 Release

 The series released on 4 December 2020 on OTT media service Netflix.

 Reception

 Saibal Chatterjee of NDTV, rating it 2.5 out of 5 stars writes that "Bhaag Beanie Bhaag is Swara's show all the way.
-She does justice to the it.
+She does justice to it.
 The series, too thin at its core, does not complement her game effort.
 All the huffing and puffing the show has to do in order to keep up runs it ragged."
 Divyanshi Sharma of India Today wrote, "It is not a laugh riot, but it sure is a breath of fresh air which will also tickle your funny bone at times...
 Due to its plot, comparisons with Amazon Prime Video's The Marvelous Mrs. Maisel are inevitable.
 But once you become a part of Beanie’s world, all the comparisons take a backseat."